Ughanze23/Data_Engineering_at_Altschool/05_capstone_project/readme.md

 * docker-compose file : creates a postgres database called 'ecommerce' and ingest data into it using the init.sql script and csv data found in data folder.

-# Create GCS bucket and Bigquery Tables
+# Create GCS bucket and BigQuery Tables
 #### Features
 * src folder : contains python scripts to create gcs bucket , datasets and bigquery tables.
 * schemas folder: contains json files, the schemas of the tables to data will be loading into from postgres.

 # Setting up Airflow
 #### Features
-* airflow folder : docker compose file used to setup airflow. updated the docker compose file used to setup postgres, with the necessary services.
+* airflow folder : contains a docker compose file used to setup airflow. updated the docker compose file used to setup postgres, with the necessary services.

-# Loading data from postgresql to bigquery
+# Loading Data from PostgreSQL to BigQuery
 ![alt text](pipeline.png)
 #### Features
 * dags folder : contains a python script. this is a pipeline that moves data from ecommerce postgres tables to bigquery tables